sagemath/trac_to_gh/Issue 2276.md

 # Issue 2276: M.divides(N) gives an error if M and N are monomials in R.<x,y> = PolynomialRing(QQ); ok for R.<x>

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2276

 Original creator: jxxcarlson